N1hron/stickerify/README.md

 ## Key features

+- Upload and convert up to 25 images at a time.
 - Two size modes: **sticker** and **emoji**.
 - Automatic resizing of large images.
 - Optional scaling up of small images.